 Ben: Will do, okay.
 Okay, and that wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversation with Ryan Purtill, the Senior Director of SEO at Healthline Media.
 If you’d like to learn more about Ryan, you could find a link to his LinkedIn profile in our show notes.
 You can send him a Tweet @RyanPurtill2.
 Or, you could visit his company’s website which is Healthline.com.

 Ben: If you have general marketing questions, or if you’d like to talk about this podcast, you can find my contact information in our show notes, or you can send me a Tweet @BenJShap.
-If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to Searchmetrics.com/Diagnostic for your complimentary advisory session with our Digital Strategies Team.
+If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to Searchmetrics.com/request-free-consultation for your complimentary advisory session with our Digital Strategies Team.